fifth

 Students will...

-• multiply decimal fractions
+• multiply and divide fractions

 Common Core Learning Standards: